Wavechaser/NamiColor/README.md

 If you are using a camera to scan your film, things are about to get trickier.
 This is a result of Resolve's inherent inability to natively decode most stills cameras' raw files, and there is not much NamiColor can do to help.
 I would recommend converting your raw into linear TIFFs or EXRs using LibRaw (commandline LibRaw, RawDigger, Affinity Photo, etc.).

-You may also want to set your timeline to be an appropriate resolution and aspect ratio.
+You may also want to set your timeline to be an appropriate resolution and aspect ratio at this point.

 > [!CAUTION]
 > TIFFs exported by Lightroom CC/Classic and Adobe Camera Raw **are NOT scene linear**.
 Not even the HDR ones.
 NEVER use Lr and ACR to prepare your digital intermediates.

+> [!CAUTION]
+> If you convert FFFs into TIFFs by simply changing its extensions, it would remain in your Flextight's raw gamut and not any formal color space.
+Although managing these TIFFs as Adobe RGB would often give visually reasonable results, such practice still remain technically incorrect.

 ### Setting up NamiColor